Loans can be good things and bad things.

 When does your money arrive?

-You will receive a “Notice of Guarantee and Disbursement” which contains estimated disbursement dates and the amount of your loan check.
-Stafford Loans have an origination fee of up to 1.051% which is deducted from the loan amount.
-Loan funds are credited to your account.
-You must be enrolled at least half-time and making satisfactory academic in order to receive your loan funds.
-All loans are paid in two parts - half at the beginning of the loan period and half at the midpoint of the loan period.
+You will receive a “Notice of Guarantee and disbursement” which contains estimated disbursement dates and the amount of your loan check.
+Stafford Loans have an origination fee of 1.073 which is deducted from the loan amount.
+The origination fee for PLUS Parent Loans is 4.292.
+Loan funds are credited to your SWOSU account.
+Money remaining from your loan after your bill is paid is given to you as a refund on your selected refund preference within 14 days.
+You may view setup options for your refund preference at RefundSelection.com.
+You must be enrolled at least half-time and making satisfactory academic progress to receive your loan funds.
+All loans are paid in two parts – half at the beginning of the loan period and half at the midpoint of the loan period.
 This means for a fall/spring loan the first disbursement will be made during the fall semester and the second disbursement will be made for the spring semester.
-Money remaining from your loan after your bill is paid is given to you as a refund on your Bulldog Card within 14 days.
-You may view setup option for the Bulldog Card at BulldogCard.com.
+Students who are awarded for fall only or spring only will receive two disbursements in the term.
+The first payment will be at the beginning of the payment period and the second at the calendar midpoint of the period.
+Students who have not previously borrowed Stafford Loans while at SWOSU and are a Freshman will not receive loan funds till they have been in class for thirty days.
+Freshman transfer students are also required to have funds delayed for thirty days from the beginning of the term.